Alizeded/BERP/README.md

 ## How to run

-Train model with the default configuration
+Train model with the default configurations

 ```bash
 # train on single GPU